 If you are a business, you irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with a Contract or its subject matter or formation (including non-contractual disputes or claims), however, nothing in these terms shall limit our right to take proceedings against you in any other court of competent jurisdiction, nor shall the taking by us of proceedings in any one or more jurisdictions preclude the taking by us of proceedings in any other jurisdictions, whether concurrently or not, to the extent permitted by the law of such other jurisdiction.

-Clients who have a project that they require freelance staff for (“Project”) will create a job profile and advertise it on Coalition’s job board or invite Freelancer’s to offer their services.
-The following terms apply:
+Clients who have a project that they require Freelancer/Worker for (“Project”) will create a job profile and advertise it on Coalition’s job board or invite Freelancer/Worker to offer their services.
+The following terms apply.

-To offer your services as a Freelancer you must set up an account and provide the requested personal information to create a profile for Coalition’s talent directory.
+To offer your services as a Freelancer/Worker you must set up an account and provide the requested personal information to create a profile for Coalition’s talent directory.

 You may be required to submit a qualifying form of identification so that we may verify your identity and eligibility to provide your services.
 By providing us with your personal information, you agree that we may pass that information to a third party for verification and make necessary enquiries to check your identity and eligibility to work.